andrenq/java_apps/README.md

  The app is divided as following:
 ![image](https://drive.google.com/uc?export=view&id=1_RH6sYWUKTJ6hStQWGrE5zPPkxRRPPCn)
- twitter
-   dao
-CrdRepository.class

 - `ApacheHttpHelper` implements `HttpHelper`.
 It is responsible for the connection with the Twitter Api.
-- `TwitterRestDao` recives the response from the HttpHelper and converts to tweet object.
+- `TwitterRestDao` implements `CrdRepository`.
+It recives the response from the HttpHelper and converts to tweet objects.
 - Data transfer objects: `Coordinates`, `Entities`, `Hashtag`, `Tweet`, `UserMention`
-- `JsonParser` implements methods to parse from Json to boject and from object to Json. service
+- `JsonParser` implements methods to parse from Json to object and from object to Json. service
 - `TwitterServiceImp` implements `TwitterService` spring